kelsey-ek/of7azure/GUIDE/Failover.md

     ```
 - Check the Persistent Volume from the container.

-    *This Volume will not be vanished even after the container is dead.*
+    *This Volume will use the Azure Disk which does not vanish when the container is dead.*

     ```kubectl exec -it [pod name] -- /bin/bash```